top of page

 GEHENNA

 Gehenna is the Greek equivalent of the Hebrew Hinnom, which refers to the Valley of Hinnom.
 According to the Bible, Hinnom was initially used as a sacred site for child sacrifice to heathen gods.
 It was later polluted by King Josiah and turned into a dumpsite for refuse collected from Jerusalem.
-To avoid contamination and disease the Jews had continual fires burning there that devoured the foul smelling garbage.
+To avoid contamination and disease, the Jews had continual fires burning there that devoured the foul smelling garbage.
 Jesus repeatedly used Hinnom and its evocative imagery as analogous for the judgment to come in the afterlife.

 THREE VIEWS OF HELL